-We’re not one of the early accelerator sites for i-THRIVE, but we are a part of the i-THRIVE Community of Practice.
-We had heard about the THRIVE framework (Wolpert et al., 2016) and could see it was coming on the Future in Mind agenda, so we used the restructuring of the service as an opportunity to try and think differently about the CAMH service as a whole.
+We’re not one of the early accelerator sites for implementing the THRIVE Framework (Wolpert et al., 2016), but we are a part of the National i-THRIVE Community of Practice.
+We had heard about the THRIVE Framework and could see it was coming on the Future in Mind agenda, so we used the restructuring of the service as an opportunity to try and think differently about the CAMH service as a whole.
 Promoting better mental health is everybody’s business, not just CAMHS, and we wanted to help identify what really works when it comes to young people getting help.

 Working in a THRIVE-like way means the whole system working together to support children and young people.
 Because Next Steps also focuses on non-CAMHS clinicians, it supported the redesign of how CAMHS is delivered in a broader sense.
 We work within a multi-agency environment and if we are saying to our colleagues in school or in Youth Offending, that they also need to be having these discussions with young people then we wanted to be able to help facilitate that.
 The Next Step cards can act as a bridge between the adult and the child and as bridge between CAMHS and community services; and the rest of the children’s workforce.
 The Next Step cards are intended to be accessible to those staff that work directly with young people but aren’t trained therapists.
 We knew that a lot of staff working with young people are often very hesitant to discuss mental health with them.

 In Wirral the cards form part of our model and we’ve actually increased our primary health care team.
 At that level, the Next Steps cards can be used to have those initial goal setting conversations with young people and then supporting whatever comes out of the conversations.
 It also means that with helpful facilitation through the use of the cards, the conversations are more likely to happen and be holistic and solution focused.